18 April 2016

 - Hong Kong is the marketing services capital of Asia, where a full range of services can be found.
 The sophistication of the market has attracted a strong presence of multinational agencies and a critical pool of marketing services talents.
 The majority of multinational agencies have their regional headquarters set up in Hong Kong to take care of regional business.

-- Hong Kong’ advertising spending (adspend) continued to increase in 2013 with mobile media showing the fastest growth.
-Hong Kong’s exports of marketing services expanded 12.6% to HK$5.7 billion in 2011, much higher growth than 2010.
+- Hong Kong’s advertising spending (adspend) continued to increase in 2015 to HK$46 billion with mobile media showing the fastest growth.
+Hong Kong’s exports of marketing services dropped by 7.6% to HK$6.0 billion in 2014.

-- According to ZenithOptimedia, adspend of Fast-track Asia (including the Chinese mainland, India, Indonesia, Malaysia, Pakistan, Philippines, Taiwan, Thailand and Vietnam) is estimated to increase by 10.7% in 2013.
-The mainland was the world's third biggest advertising market in 2013 and is catching up quickly with second-placed Japan.
+- According to ZenithOptimedia, adspend of Fast-track Asia (including the Chinese mainland, India, Indonesia, Malaysia, Pakistan, Philippines, Taiwan, Thailand and Vietnam) is estimated to have increased by 9.2% in 2015.
+The mainland was the world's second biggest advertising market in 2015, trailing only the US.

 - The Chinese mainland is widely regarded as having the best growth potential for marketing services companies.
-Hong Kong is the gateway to this land of opportunities in light of the mainland's World Trade Organisation (WTO) liberalisations and the Closer Economic Partnership Arrangement (CEPA) agreement with the mainland.
+Hong Kong is the gateway to this land of opportunities in light of the mainland's WTO and CEPA commitments.

 Range of Services

 Hong Kong offers a full range of marketing services (advertising, brand/image consulting, event organising, public relations/corporate communications and market research).
 Large Hong Kong-based companies are able to provide one-stop solution to clients.
 Hong Kong has a highly developed consumer market, which offers an excellent testing bed for marketing concepts and techniques.
 Hong Kong companies are thus sophisticated users of marketing services.